mfx9/mrtp/README.md

 of C++, raytracing and computer graphics.
 Also to experiment with linking of a project to third-party libraries, for example png++.

-As of now, the program is not fully functional and is under development.
+As of now, the program has only basic functionality and is under development.